-Treats absence seizures (also called petit mal seizures).
+Treats absence seizures (also called petit mal seizures) after other medicines have been tried, but are unable to control the seizures.
 This medicine is an anticonvulsant.

 There may be other brand names for this medicine.